x-pwn3d/Writeups/Hack The Box/Nocturnal.md

 ---

-**Congratulations!** This challenge offered a great opportunity to practice web enumeration, exploiting file upload vulnerabilities, and privilege escalation techniques.
-From finding hidden backups to leveraging a vulnerable ISPConfig service, this CTF demonstrated how persistence and methodical testing can lead to root access.
+**Congratulations!** This challenge provided an excellent opportunity to practice web enumeration, exploiting file upload vulnerabilities, and privilege escalation techniques.
+From discovering a Broken Access Control vulnerability in file access to exploiting a vulnerable ISPConfig service, this CTF demonstrated how persistence and methodical testing can lead to root access.

 Thanks for reading, and happy hacking!